 Talk to a Workers’ Compensation Lawyer

-Parrish DeVaughn Law Firm has two offices in Oklahoma, and provides reliable legal assistance with injury cases.
-For the Tulsa office, call (918) 921-8935, and call (405) 546-2139 for the office in Oklahoma City.
+Parrish DeVaughn Law Firm has three offices in Oklahoma, and provides reliable legal assistance with injury cases.